perses/perses/ui/ui-guidelines.md

 - jsdoc in comments explaining the purpose of components, classes, and functions.
 - jsdoc on types and their properties, especially types that define component props.
-- Stories using storybook for components.
-Stories autogenerate a significant portion of their documentation using jsdoc comments, so the prior items are important for this to work well.

 > ⚠️ Note: this is an aspirational guideline that should impact *new* development.
 There is a small amount of documentation for the current codebase, and we are slowly working on expanding it.